-According to the Order, state investments should be state investment dollars targeted for broadband infrastructure.
-Prior to the process, if states or applicants have questions about eligible state funds, they can contact USAC.
+According to the Order, state investments should be new state investment dollars targeted for broadband infrastructure.
+In most cases, traditional state budgets or general state aid is not an eligible match.
+State level funding should be specific to each state and not applicant specific.
+The FCC will be providing a process for states and/or their applicants to propose state funding through the E-rate application process.
+Prior to the process, if states or applicants have questions about eligible state funds, they can contact the FCC Wireline Competition Bureau.